kontena/kontena/docs/getting-started/quick-start.md

 ## Next Steps

-You are now ready to learn more about the [core concepts](../core-concepts) and [usage](../using-kontena) of Kontena.
+You are now ready to learn more about the [architecture](../architecture.md) and usage of Kontena.
 We hope you will find this documentation helpful!
 If you have any suggestions how to improve our documentation, please [open an issue](https://github.com/kontena/kontena/issues) at GitHub.